Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added proper `tooltip` in the `default` flavor.
 Size now is `6.81KB`.
 Implementation of issue #41 is now completed.
 - `DEVLOG.md` cleanup to make Markdown great again...
 - Played with **hugging cat** to prepare it for the update.

+## 20170127

+- `tooltip` updated, dealing with a small misalignment bug in alterante styles.